 - Which cookies are chocolate-covered with peanut butter?

 - What time of day should you sell cookies door-to-door?

-- What is the name of this year’s brand new cookie?
+- What is the name of this year’s new gluten free cookie?

 - Which cookie is in the shape of the Girl Scout emblem?